Stella-Liyu-Zhang/having-fun-tickling-algorithms/string.md

     The position of last 'o' is: 7
 ```
 ### Get substring
-The first index doesn't count, the second index counts.
+The first index counts, the second index doesn't count.
 ```java
         System.out.println(s1.substring(6, 11));
 ```